 This mutually agreed upon date may occur after the twelve (12) months of the leave have expired without the employee forfeiting any of the rights contained within this contract.

-B. The superintendent and the Board have discharged their responsibility under this policy by offering the returning employee the former position held by the employee provided that the employee gives written notice of a return date not to exceed two (2) consecutive work quarters or not more than seventy (70) days.
+The superintendent and the Board have discharged their responsibility under this policy by offering the returning employee the former position held by the employee provided that the employee gives written notice of a return date not to exceed two (2) consecutive work quarters or not more than seventy (70) days.
 If the employee elects not to return within the given timeframe or requests leave longer than seventy (70) days, the Board shall only be obligated to provide the employee a position for which he/she is qualified.

-C. The term of the employee's contract shall not be extended by child care leave, but in the event that an employee's limited contract expires while on child care leave, the contract will be renewed or non-renewed in accordance with normal procedures for all employees.
+The term of the employee's contract shall not be extended by child care leave, but in the event that an employee's limited contract expires while on child care leave, the contract will be renewed or non-renewed in accordance with normal procedures for all employees.

-D. The Board recognizes that the granting of unpaid child care leave does not preclude a pregnant employee from also exercising her statutory rights to sick leave.
+The Board recognizes that the granting of unpaid child care leave does not preclude a pregnant employee from also exercising her statutory rights to sick leave.

-E. The employee on leave may exercise the option of maintaining group insurance coverage at the employee's expense during such leaves and if allowable by the insurers.
+The employee on leave may exercise the option of maintaining group insurance coverage at the employee's expense during such leaves and if allowable by the insurers.

-F. During Child Care Leave that is unpaid the employee will not accrue sick or personal leave.
+During Child Care Leave that is unpaid the employee will not accrue sick or personal leave.

 Article 17 Retirement: